-With social and environmental (Localism, Triple Bottom Line) and personal values, community vision, inner awareness and community building woven throughout, these workshops do more than give you business tools and tactics.
+With social/environmental/personal values (Localism, Triple Bottom Line), inner awareness, community vision (and community building) woven throughout, these workshops do more than give you tools and tactics.
 They help you be what you want — with purpose.

 Craft your impact — for yourself, your venture and your community.

 Who Should Attend?

 - artisan retailers

 Oct 5 / Visioning + Branding

 determining purpose and strategic direction, aligning your brand with your purpose, creating a high-impact brand system